Tutorials for Sale

 8) This is what the card looks like when it's fully opened flat.

 9)This is what the card looks like when opened at a 90 degree angle.
 Now you can decorate with your own images.
-Remember that the height of the figure can not exceed the length from the base of the tab to the outer edge of the card, or it will stick out when the card is closed.
+Remember that the height of the figure can not exceed the length from the base of the tab to the outer edge of the stage, or it will stick out when the card is closed.

 I embellished my card with grass that I cut using an MFT die.
 The tombstones were created by punching a Stampin' Up!
 Wide Oval punch and cutting off the bottom.
 Snip away some little wedges to look like a crack.
 Use a zig pen to draw on some cracks and RIP.
 Sponge the edges with basic grey ink.
 The mummy and greeting is from Rubbernecker and the tree and owl is from My Favorite Things.